4neesh/DevBlog/src/posts/002javaObjectNotation.md

 }

 ```

 <p>
-Line 2 has a time complexity of O(1).
-When we initialise a variable, it is not influenced by the size of 'values' as the input.<br>
+Line 2 is used to initialise a variable.
+As this line is not influenced by the size of 'values' as the input, line 2 has a Big O of O(1). <br>
-The code block from lines 3 to 7 will have a time complexity of O(n).
-This section of code will run for each value of the List.<br>
+From lines 3 to 7, the function will loop through each member of the values and identify if it is the maximum value of the List.
+If the List values = {1,2,3,6,3}, the number of elements, n, will be 5. <br>
-If the List values = {1,2,3,6,3}, the code block will run a total of 5 times to validate that it has defined the largest number under integer 'max'.
-It will run for the value of 1, followed by 2, 3, 6, and finally 3, creating total operations of 5, for a size of n of 5.<br>
+The code block will run a total of 5 times in order to validate that the largest value is found within the list.
+It will run for int i = 0,1,2,3, and 4 as values.size() = 5.
+A total of 5 operations for an elements size of 5 means the code block has a Big O of O(n).<br>
-Lastly, line 8 will have a time complexity of O(1).
-The operation will also have no influence from the size of input 'values'.
+Line 8 is used to print the result of the algorithm.
+This line is not influenced by the number of input values, therefore it is constant time and has a Big O of O(1).
 </p>
 <p>
-As we account for the three operations within the algorithm, we have accumulated a time complexity of: O(1) + O(n) + O(1).<br>
+As we account for the three operations within the algorithm, we have accumulated a Big O of: O(1) + O(n) + O(1).<br>
 The accumulation can be summarised into: 2 O(1) + O(n).<br>
 One defining characteristic of the Big O is that it is not concerned with the <u>rate</u> of growth, but it is concerned with the <u>type</u> of growth.
-Big O will not claim how tightly an algorithm fits within the classification, but it will define the type of classification it falls within.</p>
+Big O will not define how tightly an algorithm fits within the classification, but it will define the type of classification it falls within.</p>
-As we understand that it is only the type of growth we will consider, we can remove the constants from the accumulated time complexity.<br>
+As we understand that it is only the type of growth we will consider, we can remove the constants from the accumulated Big O value.<br>
 As a result, 2 O(1) + O(n) is reduced to: O(1) + O(n).<br>
 <p>
 With multiple operations within an algorithm, we are able to obtain the Big O of an algorithm by releasing the non-dominant terms.<br>